gladchinda/build-react-pagination-demo/README.md

 # Building Pagination (React) Demo

+**You can checkout the full article on Scotch: [Build Custom Pagination with React](https://scotch.io/tutorials/build-custom-pagination-with-react).**

 This project contains a demo source code showing how to build a custom pagination component in a [React][react] application.
 Prior experience working with the React framework is required for complete understanding of the demo code.
 You can checkout the [docs][react-docs] to learn more about React.

 Here is a screenshot of the demo React application: